ysmike/converge-testing/README.md

 - `--env dev`: set testing environment to development; omit flag to test production
 - `-n=4`: run tests in parallel using `4` separate browser instances
-- `--dist=loadscope`: designate a specific browser window for each test file; without this flag, pytest by default consolidates tests from all test files into a single list, randomly chooses a test from that list, and sends that test to an arbitrary browser window - not the wanted behavior as we jump around different urls/DOMs
+- `--dist=loadscope`: designate a specific browser window for each test file when testing in parallel; without this flag, pytest by default consolidates tests from all test files into a single list, randomly chooses a test from that list, and sends that test to an arbitrary browser window - not the wanted behavior as we separate tests by file for various urls/DOMs